bigbinary/neeto-ui/src/Documentation/Layouts/Header.md

     Definition: 'To specify the content to be rendered in the right side of the header section.'
     Type: 'Valid JSX'
   - Prop: '**showMenu**'
-    Definition: 'To change the icon in the menu button on opening and closing of the menu'
+    Definition: 'To change the icon in the menu button on opening and closing of the menu.'
     Type: 'Boolean'
   - Prop: '**toggleMenu**'
     Definition: 'To specify the callback which will be invoked when the menu button is clicked.'
     Type: 'Function'
   - Prop: '**breadcrumbs**'
-    Definition: 'To show breadcrumbs in the header section'
+    Definition: 'To show breadcrumbs in the header section.'
     Type: 'Array of objects'
     Structure: '`[{text:"Main Section", link:"/main"}]`'
 ```